roelmann/moodle-theme_flexibase/README.txt

 instructions, but these can vary according to the theme the component is being added to - as folder structure, existance/inheritance of layout files, lib.php etc will all have a bearing on implementing these components.
 The plugins have been tested on Clean and should work on any reasonably modern theme.
+THESE HAVE NOW BEEN RETIRED FROM THE THEME AND WILL BE DEVELOPED AS A SEPARATE REPOSITORY.

 A readmes folder is also provided which contains some of the theme support materials - in this case a text version of the base css and less that is used to